deislabs/hippo-docs/content/getting-started/quickstart.md

 * **hippofactory fails with the error "No such file or directory"**

-    This can occur when you try to publish before the application is compiled to wasm+WASI.
+    This can occur when you try to publish before the application is compiled to wasm32-wasi.
-    Check that all files referenced by your HIPPOFACTS file, such as the handler for target/wasm32-wasi/release/quickstart.wasm, exits.
+    Check that all files referenced by your HIPPOFACTS file, such as the handler for `target/wasm32-wasi/release/quickstart.wasm`, exits.

 ## Summary

-Let's stop and consider what we have seen, and how it demonstrates the potential of Hippo.
-We do not expect developers to run Hippo or Bindle themselves, it was necessary only to see it in action before public services are available.
-So putting those pieces aside for a moment, what does the developer experience look like with Hippo?
+This quickstart has walked through two separate stages:

+1. Set up the Hippo PaaS, which includes Hippo, Bindle, and Wagi
+1. Write a Hippo app

+The Hippo PaaS offers a team of developers a platform through which they can develop and deploy WebAssembly microservices or web applications.
+Typically, teams will share a Hippo PaaS or will use a hosted version.
+When it comes to writing applications, the development process looks like this:

 1. Scaffold an application for WebAssembly in a number of languages with the yo wasm.
 1. Test and iterate locally on your application using standard tools, targeting your development machine's architecture, not wasm.
 Essentially, develop your application just as you do today.